Orange-OpenSource/Orange-Boosted-Bootstrap/docs/4.1/boosted-migration.md

 ---
 layout: docs
-title: Migrating to boosted v4
+title: Migrating to Boosted v4
+description: Boosted 4 is a major rewrite of the entire project.
+The most notable changes are summarized below, followed by more specific changes to relevant components.
-group: migration
+group: boosted-migration
+toc: true
 ---

 In addition to booststrap migration [notes](../migration/), here is what to keep in mind while migrating from boosted v3 to v4.